the fp is weather-climate-geography

 Iceland, one of the most volcanically active countries in the world, is a large island in the North Atlantic close to the Arctic Circle.

 The most significant of its seismic features is found at Þingvellir National Park along the Almannagja fault.
-This rift in the rock shows the direct point on the earth where the Mid-Atlantic Rift runs through the island, where the North American and European tectonic plates are moving apart at an average of 2cm per year.
+This rift in the rock shows the direct point on the earth where the Mid-Atlantic Rift runs through the island, where the North American and Eurasian tectonic plates are moving apart at an average of 2cm per year.
 The dramatic valley is clear on the land here, and is also visible in nearby Þingvellir Lake where divers visit the Silfra rift to see the crack between the tectonic plates in more detail.

 Equally, volcano tourism is big business, with walking routes near the Eyjafjallajokull volcano, helitours over it and scenic trips to nearby Hekla, its hitherto most famous volcano, all popular.